 The pool, though small, is generally deep and safe for jumpers.
 However, water levels can vary depending on rain and snowfall, temperature, and season, so jumpers should use caution.
 Leaping into shallow waters can leave you with serious injuries, even death.
 Peak summer June and July is when it’s most popular and water levels are generally higher.

 Never jump alone.
 Always ensure that at least one person is with you and have a plan ready in case of an emergency.

 Paradise Cove is easy to find if you know where to go.

 If you’re coming from Colorado Springs, take Route 24 towards Florissant and follow it for roughly 35 miles.
 Once there, look for signs marking Teller County Road 1, and follow the road south for about 9 miles.
 Take the right at the fork onto County Road 11.
 Continue for another 4 miles until you come to the intersection.
 Turn right onto Country Road 112.
 Follow it for about 3 miles and park in the gravel lot.

 From there, you’ll follow the trail north to the swimming hole.
 Signs and detailed maps are there to guide you.
-The walk out to Paradise Cove Swimming Hole is moderately easy, with some up and down, and probably 15 minutes total walking.
+The trek out to Paradise Cove Swimming Hole is moderately easy, with some up and down, and probably 15 minutes of total walking.

 Address: 13999 Main St, Guffey, CO 80820